+A public consultation was held between February 1 and April 30, 2017.
 All submissions received will be carefully reviewed, and draft proposals for any changes will be published for a further period of consultation between July and September 2017.
 Final recommendations for any changes will be approved in January 2018, and will come into effect for the local council elections in May 2019.

 - Community Governance Review FAQs

 - Terms of reference

 - January 23, 2017: Terms of reference for the Community Governance Review agreed by full council